l7mp/stunner/README.md

-* **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and `hostNetwork`/`hostPort` typically required to containerize your WebRTC media plane.
+* **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and `hostNetwork`/`hostPort` services typically required to containerize your WebRTC media plane.
   Using STUNner a WebRTC deployment needs only two public-facing ports, one HTTPS port for the application server and a *single* UDP port one for *all* your media.

 * **No reliance on external services for NAT traversal.** Can't afford a decent [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
 Can't get good audio/video quality because the TURN service poses a bottleneck?
-STUNner can be deployed into the same cluster as the rest of your WebRTC infrastructure, and any WebRTC client can connect to it directly, without the use of *any* public STUN/TURN service apart from STUNner itself.
+STUNner can be deployed into the same cluster as the rest of your WebRTC infrastructure, and any WebRTC client can connect to it directly, without the use of *any* external STUN/TURN service apart from STUNner itself.

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
-STUNner lets you deploy your entire WebRTC infrastructure into ordinary Kubernetes pods, thus scaling your media plane up is as easy as issuing a `kubectl scale` command.
+STUNner lets you deploy your entire WebRTC infrastructure into ordinary Kubernetes pods, thus scaling your media plane is as easy as issuing a `kubectl scale` command.
 STUNner itself can be scaled with similar ease, completely separately from the media servers.

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server for